squidfunk/mkdocs-material/docs/publishing-your-site.md

 [^1]: [Release notes for Gitlab 17.4](https://about.gitlab.com/releases/2024/09/19/gitlab-17-4-released/)

-???+ warning

-    Please note that the container image with which mkdocs-material is delivered is not an image for publishing the documentation in a production environment.
-The container image supports the creation of the documentation and has a built-in live preview server.

 ## Other

 Since we can't cover all possible platforms, we rely on community contributed